JiaoZhang-Amanda/CS-interview/Operating System/OS Interview Q.md

 #### 5. Copy-on-write(COW)
 * A process gets a private copy of the page after a thread in the process performs a write to that page for the first time.
 * Use private mapping and COW for data and bss regins

+#### 6. Explain your experience with RAID and disk redundancy.
+RAID (redundant array of independent disks) is a way of storing the same data in different places on multiple hard disks or solid-state drives to protect data in the case of a drive failure.
+There are different RAID levels, however, and not all have the goal of providing redundancy.

 ## I/O Management
 Human interface device & Network protocols & File system & Logical I/O management & Physical device drivers